ISAITB/xml-validator/README.md

 * A GITB-compliance validation service (SOAP web service).
 * A simple web form that can receive an XML file.
+* Polling of an email address

+The different application modes (above) can be disabled/enabled as Spring profiles (see `application.properties`).

 The application is built using Spring-Boot.
-The project is currently configured for UBL 2.1 invoices but could be re-engineered so that it is completely generic.
+The project is currently configured for UBL 2.1 invoices but it can be overriden at the level of configuration to accommodate any XML-based validation.

 # Building